dfnick/Stats/README.md

 # Stats
 work from Stats class.
-Primarily SPSS/R
+Primarily SPSS/R Databasing encompass databasing and basic steps on using python with SPSS/R